Applies to: System Center Configuration Manager (Current Branch)

 - Click link to Download

-For more information about how to install and manage the Endpoint Protection clients for Linux and Mac computers, use the documentation that accompanies these products, which is located in the Documentation folder.
+For more information about how to install and manage the Endpoint Protection clients for Linux and Mac computers, use the documentation that accompanies these products.
+This product documentation is in the Documentation folder of the .ISO file.